ese5180/iot-venture-f25-helldivers/README.md

 The demo is uploaded on Github in the File "wireless_demo".

-can pull the repository from GitHub, build, and flash the code to their device.
+Lihai Deng can pull the repository from GitHub, build, and flash the code to their device.

 Zhongyu Wang can pull the repository from GitHub, build, and flash the code to their device.